 How CWU is managing the public health emergency

-One year into the COVID-19 pandemic, Central Washington University is continuing to take all of the necessary steps to keep our students, employees, and community members safe.
+More than a year into the COVID-19 pandemic, Central Washington University is continuing to take all of the necessary steps to keep our students, employees, and community members safe.

 These FAQ pages are a resource for students, parents, and employees to learn more about how COVID-19 is affecting university operations, commencement, travel, online learning, and more.
 The information included here is not intended to be all-encompassing and should not be seen as providing medical or legal advice.

 CWU’s trained team of professionals receives guidance from health experts at the federal, state and local levels, placing a priority on the safety of our employees, students, and surrounding communities.
 Our eight university sites and centers are following protocols set forth at their host community college, school district, or military base.

 Please check back for regular updates on how the pandemic is impacting university operations, and what to look forward to for fall quarter 2021.

 CARES/CRRSAA/ARP HEERF I/II/III

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act, the Coronavirus Response and Relief Supplemental Appropriations (CRRSAA) Act and the American Recovery Rescue Plan (ARP) Act funds the Higher Education Emergency Relief Fund (HEERF) grants at Central Washington University.

 CWU's CARES/CRRSAA/ARP HEERF Institutional Agreement and Assurance states that it will use $3,847,692 in CARES, $3,847,692 in CRRSSA and TBD in ARP funds to provide emergency financial aid grants to students.

 Emergency Student Award